 Cooling

-You generate significant heat while cycling but lack the cooling airflow that outdoor riding provides.
-Without adequate cooling, your core temperature rises, heart rate drifts upward, and performance suffers.
+You generate serious heat while pedaling but lack the airflow that outdoor riding provides.
+Without cooling, your core temperature rises, heart rate drifts up, and performance tanks within twenty minutes.

-A single large fan pointing at your face and torso makes a dramatic difference.
-Industrial box fans ($30-$50) move more air than typical household fans.
-Position the fan 6-8 feet away at face level.
+One large fan pointing at your face and chest changes everything.
+Industrial box fans from hardware stores ($30-$50) move more air than household fans.
+Position it six to eight feet away at face height.

-Air conditioning helps during hot weather but isn’t essential if you have good fan circulation.
-The goal is keeping sweat evaporating rather than pooling on your bike.
+Air conditioning helps but isn’t essential with good fan placement.
+The goal is evaporating sweat rather than creating puddles.

 Floor Protection